 - The 1866 map is in the collection of loose sales particulars (ref CR2615).
 The 1867 map is in the maps drawers (map 12 in drawer 39); the textual parts of the relevant sales particulars are in Harold Williams 1867 volume (ref DCLIX).

 - Aileen Turner’s History of Broad Green (shelfmark S70 (9) TUR at Croydon Local Studies) gives more details of Richard Sterry’s life and death, including his date of death and the information that much of the estate was “sold to developers who formed Kidderminster/Oakfield and all the little roads between”.
-The only part of the estate that wasn’t sold off was the house and its immediate surrounds; these were let to a Mr Rickett and later sold to the Croydon Hospital Committee (more on this in a couple of years’ time when I publish my article on the Croydon General Hospital site).
+The only part of the estate that wasn’t sold off was the house and its immediate surrounds; these were let to a Mr Rickett and later sold to the Croydon Hospital Committee (more information on this can be found in my article on the Croydon General Hospital site).